kermitt2/grobid/doc/Grobid-docker.md

 GROBID can be instantiated and run using Docker.
 For convenience, we provide two docker images:

-- a lightweight image with only CRF models: this image offers best performance in term of runtime and memory usage, as well as limiting the size of the image.
+- a **lightweight image** with only CRF models: this image offers best performance in term of runtime and memory usage, as well as limiting the size of the image.
 The image information can be found [here](https://hub.docker.com/r/lfoppiano/grobid/).

-- a full image able to run both CRF and Deep Learning models: this image includes all the required python and TensorFlow libraries, GPU support and all DL model resources.
-It can provide slighly more accurate results but at the cost of much slower runtime and higher memory usage.
+- a **full image** able to run both CRF and Deep Learning models: this image includes all the required python and TensorFlow libraries, GPU support and all DL model resources.
+It can provide slighly more accurate results, but at the cost of much slower runtime and higher memory usage.
 The image is also considerably larger (python and tensorflow libraries taking more than 2GB and pre-loaded embeddings around 5GB).

 We assume in the following that docker is installed and working on your system.
 Note that the default memory available for your container might need to be increased for using all the available GROBID services, in particular on `macos`, see the Troubleshooting section below.